How to...

 The majority of our journals have adopted a double-anonymous peer review model, with reviewers invited by the journal editor.

-As part of that goal, some Emerald journals have also been experimenting with an article transfer, or cascading service.
+Some Emerald journals have also been experimenting with an article transfer, or cascading, service.
 If the editor decides to decline the manuscript, either before or after peer review, they may offer to transfer it to a more relevant Emerald journal in the same field.
 If the author accepts that offer, any reviews that have already taken place are transferred to the new journal, along with the manuscript.

 Quality peer review is constructive, non-confrontational and prompt.
 It means putting yourself in the position of the author and helping them to bring out the best in their paper.